Notice of Nondiscrimination

 The Longview School District is an Equal Opportunity district in education programs, activities, services, and employment.
-Longview School District does not discriminate on the basis of sex, race, creed, religion, color, national origin, age, veteran or military status, sexual orientation, gender expression or identity, genetic information, disability, or the use of a trained dog guide or service animal.
+Longview School District does not discriminate on the basis of race, creed, color, religion, sex, national origin, marital status, sexual orientation, including gender expression or identity, age, families with children, honorably discharged veteran or military status, the presence of any sensory, mental, or physical disability, or the use of a trained dog guide or service animal.
 We provide equal access to the Boy Scouts of America and other designated youth groups.
+We also comply with Section 504 of the Rehabilitation Act of 1973, Section 402 of the Vietnam Era Veterans Readjustment Act of 1974, the Americans with Disabilities Act of 1990, the Civil Rights Act of 1964, the Age Discrimination in Employment Act, Older Worker Protection Act, and all other state, federal, and local equal opportunity laws.
 If you have a physical or mental disability that causes you to need assistance to access school facilities, programs, or services, please notify the school principal.
 This district endeavors to maintain an atmosphere free from discrimination and harassment.
-Any person who believes he or she has been discriminated against should contact the school principal.
-In addition, the following district employees, located at 2715 Lilac Street, Longview, have been designated to handle questions and complaints of alleged discrimination:
+Any person who believes he or she has been discriminated against should contact the appropriate administrator or the following district designee:

 In accordance with Federal law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, disability, and reprisal or retaliation for prior civil rights activity.
 (Not all prohibited bases apply to all programs.)